svitlanaf/track_suggester/README.md

 ## Known Bugs

 * _Fixed bugs related to "Retry" button._
-* _Fixed bug: numbers, symbols restriction in "YOur name" form._
+* _Fixed bug: numbers, symbols restriction in "Your name" form._
 * _No new bugs found during testing._

 ## Support and contact details